We Asked Teens To Explain Juuling To Us & Wow

 It's true that JUULs and other vapes don't contain all the same harmful carcinogens that traditional, burnable cigarettes do, so they can be a good alternative for people trying to quit smoking — but that doesn't mean they're good for you.
 Not only are they addictive, but the nicotine found in e-cigarettes has also been found to negatively affect adolescent brain development.

-So, yes, JUULing is actually kind of dangerous — especially for teens.
+So, yes, JUULing is actually kind of dangerous.
 Fortunately, as college senior Garrett says, "They’ll probably phase out in, like, a year."

 *Names have been changed.